scarpent/ledgerbil/README.md

 regardless of date because they're needed to make the math work.

-You can mark and unmark transactions without the ending balance but you can't finish balancing and convert pending transactions until it's set.
+You can mark and unmark transactions without the ending balance but you can't finish balancing and convert pending transactions to cleared until it's set.

 Reconciler doesn't understand asset versus liability accounts so you'll want to give a positive amount for assets and negative for liability,